 According to Professor Jennifer Francis of the Arctic climate expert at Rutgers University, ice levels have reached their lowest level in history recently.
 Furthermore, indicating that this warming of the ice is impossible not to affect the climate, Francis says that the effects of the current sudden climate breakdown will increase exponentially and that this change in the ice will trigger climate changes in the south.

 Let us put aside the facts that everyone knows about global warming.
 We know that the whole world is under the effect of global warming.
 Which countries are most affected by global warming?
 Why are these countries affected?
 Did you know?
 Let us explain.

 Countries Most Affected by Global Warming

-The least affected countries: Chad, Eritrea, Burundi, DR Congo, Central African Republic, Sudan, Nigeria, Haiti, Afghanistan, Guinea-Bissau.
+The most affected countries: Chad, Eritrea, Burundi, DR Congo, Central African Republic, Sudan, Nigeria, Haiti, Afghanistan, Guinea-Bissau.

-The most affected are Norway, New Zealand, Sweden, Finland, Denmark, Australia, United Kingdom, United States of America, Germany, Iceland.
+The least affected countries are Norway, New Zealand, Sweden, Finland, Denmark, Australia, United Kingdom, United States of America, Germany, Iceland.